 About the laboratory

 International Laboratory for Macroeconomic Analysis (ILMA) was started in 2006.
-Since 2018 it is leaded by Hubert Kempf (ENS Paris-Saclay).
-ILMA unites young research fellows from the Faculty of Economic Sciences with the broad research agenda in macroeconomic theory and empirics.
-We are open to international collaboration and welcome students with experience in macroeconomic research for assistantship.
-Our research in progress covers modern problems in public finance, informational aspects of monetary policy, macroeconometric forecasting and political economy of growth and development.
+Since 2018 it has been led by Hubert Kempf (ENS Paris-Saclay).
+ILMA brings together early career research fellows from the Faculty of Economic Sciences with a broad research agenda in macroeconomic theory and empirics.
+We are open to international collaboration and welcome students with experience in macroeconomic research for assistantships.
+Our research in progress covers modern problems in public finance, informational aspects of monetary policy, macroeconometric forecasting, and political economy of growth and development.

 Sustainable public finance